Sitecore/XM-Cloud-Introduction/README.md

 .\up.ps1
 ```

-# Running in Edge Mode
+# 🌏 Running in Edge Development Mode

 Running in Edge Mode will run only run the Host applications and Traefik used to access them.
 The hosts will pull their data directly from XM Cloud